Small cancellation labellings of some infinite graphs and applications: Introduction

 \begin{theorem3}[see Corollary~\ref{c:Hilbert} in the text] There exist finitely generated groups with expanders isometrically embedded into their Cayley graphs. \end{theorem3}

-The existence of such examples is crucial for some analyses of failures of the Baum-Connes conjecture with coefficients, as in \cite[Theorem 8.3]{WillettYu1} (see Corollary~\ref{c:WiYu}) or in \cite[Section 6]{BGW}.
-The groups are also used to show the existence of some exotic closed aspherical manifolds; see Corollary~\ref{c:Sapir}.
-Let us mention that, besides Gromov's monsters (and groups derived from them), our examples are the only finitely generated counterexamples to the Baum-Connes conjecture with coefficients known at the moment.
+The existence of such examples is crucial for some analyses of failures of the Baum-Connes conjecture with coefficients, as in \cite[Theorem 8.3]{WillettYu1} (see Corollary~\ref{c:WiYu}) or in \cite[Section 7]{BGW}.
+Besides Gromov's monsters (and groups derived from them), our examples are the only finitely generated counterexamples to the Baum-Connes conjecture with coefficients, and the only finitely generated groups not coarsely embeddable into Hilbert space, known at the moment.

+As direct consequence of Theorem 4 and a result by Sapir~\cite{Sapir} we obtain that there exist closed aspherical manifolds whose fundamental groups contain coarsely embedded expanders; see Corollary~\ref{c:Sapir}.
+Those are the first examples of this type.

-Note that in some situations it may be necessary to have the actual isometric embedding of given graphs into groups --- this happens for example in our construction of PW non-A groups; see Subsection~\ref{s:inA} above and Section~\ref{s:pwna}.
+Note that in some situations it may be necessary to have the actual isometric embedding of given graphs into groups -- this happens for example in our construction of PW non-A groups; see Subsection~\ref{s:inA} above and Section~\ref{s:pwna}.
 There we need it for the delicate construction of walls.
-See also Corollary~\ref{c:Sapir} for another application of the isometric embedding.
+We believe that it may be crucial for further applications.

 {\bf Acknowledgments.} First and foremost, I would like to thank Goulnara Arzhantseva for introducing me to the subject, leading through it, and for the great collaboration preceding this work.
-I am grateful for encouragement, for helpful discussions, and/or for remarks improving the manuscript to Dominik Gruber, Vincent Guirardel, Fr\' ed\' eric Haglund, Ashot Minasyan, Piotr Nowak, Mark Sapir, J\' an \v Spakula, and Rufus Willett.
+I am grateful for encouragement, for helpful discussions, and/or for remarks improving the manuscript to Dominik Gruber, Vincent Guirardel, Fr\' ed\' eric Haglund, Ashot Minasyan, Piotr Nowak, Denis Osin, Mark Sapir, J\' an \v Spakula, and Rufus Willett.
+I thank the anonymous referee for a careful reading of the manuscript and numerous important comments.